This page is from APP, the official source of professional practice for policing.

 Where victims and/or witnesses are linked to the records being reviewed, consideration needs to be given to the continued retention of their details.
 It will, on most occasions, be proportionate and necessary to retain details of victims and witnesses for the completeness of the data.
 Forces should have processes in place for considering deleting such information if a request for deletion is received.
 It is a legal requirement under DPA 2018 that forces have processes in place to deal with all requests for erasure.
 This applies to offenders, victims and witnesses.

-The review schedule focuses on the offender rather than on business areas.
+The review schedule focuses on the nominal rather than on business areas.
 It is based on the following four premises.

 - Past behaviour is an indicator of future behaviour and the type of offence an individual is involved in, or alleged to be involved in, is a clear indicator of risk.